Communication, activities help dementia patients

 The challenges of caring for a patient with dementia differ from patient to patient because the symptoms vary greatly among patients.
 There are, however, ways to communicate and methods to employ that enable patients to retain or enhance abilities and experience less agitation.

 "First, we need to remember that dementia is a cluster of symptoms, not just one disease," says Nancy Ledoux, MDiv, chaplain at Hospice Care in Stoneham, MA.

-Because certain medications and depression can increase confusion in patients, be sure to evaluate the patient’s medications and emotional state before assuming all of the symptoms are attributable to dementia, Ledoux says.
-Sometimes, minor changes in medication can improve their cognitive function, she adds.
+Because depression and certain medications can increase confusion in patients, be sure to evaluate the patient’s medications and emotional state before assuming all of the symptoms are attributable to dementia, Ledoux says.
+Sometimes, minor changes in medication can improve patients’ cognitive function, she adds.